 Beth and Ryan Waller published this Spotlight article in August 2019 about how the Baby Boomer generation is living and working and as a result choosing to stay in their homes longer.

 Many Guelphites who are contemplating a move within the city are waiting for the right home to buy before selling.
 With limited supply, any rush to move and are holding out to buy the right house at the right price under the right conditions.

 Buyers from the GTA continue to move west down the 401 in an attempt to “down price” and pocket some money by selling there and buying in Guelph.
 In January 2020 alone, over one-third of total buyers in Guelph was represented by a brokerage outside of Guelph, indicating a likelihood of a buyer from outside of town.

 Are you a buyer or seller in this market?

-If you’re selling in this market, you’re in control at the moment with almost two-thirds of houses selling at or above the asking price in January.
+If you’re selling in this market, you’re in control at the moment.
+Almost two-thirds of houses selling at or above the asking price in January.
 However, to get the best results, you’ll need to consult with your REALTOR®.
-Be sure to ask them their pricing strategy for your specific neighbourhood as not all areas perform the same, along with their marketing plan to attract the largest audience of buyers for your home.
+Be sure to ask them their pricing strategy for your specific neighbourhood as not all areas perform the same.
+Also ensure their marketing plan to attract the largest audience of buyers for your home.

 If you’re buying in this market, you’ll need patience, preparation and a savvy REALTOR®.
 It’s best to understand what comparable properties have sold for and be firm, yet aggressive with your offers.
-Ask your REALTOR® to share neighbourhood growth trends to get an idea of what a home could potentially be worth in coming years in that area or if you may be considering a home in a more sluggish area.
+Ask your REALTOR® to share neighbourhood growth trends to get an idea of what a home could potentially be worth in coming years.

 If you’re considering selling your home this spring, give Beth and Ryan Waller a call for a no-obligation discussion.
 Beth and Ryan are Sales Representatives with Home Group Realty and can be reached at 519 546 3390, email@example.com or visit www.bethandryan.ca